 Update 23/04/25: the Satisfyer Multifun appears, mercifully for genitals everywhere, to no longer be available.
-I normally remove reviews of defunct and obsolete products but this one is staying because I think it’s probably the funniest review I’ve ever written and I hope you might get a giggle out of it too.
+I normally remove content about defunct and obsolete products, but this Satisfyer Multifun review is staying because I think it’s worth showing you all what truly terrible sex toy design looks like.

-Satisfyer is known for awesome yet relatively affordable toys like the Satisfyer Pro 2 Next Generation and the Satisfyer Pro Plus Vibration.
-That’s why I was so surprised that this offering is such an absolute mess.
+Satisfyer is known for its suction-based toys such as the Satisfyer Pro 2 Next Generation and Satisfyer Pro Penguin, many of which have been good-to-excellent.
+That’s why I was a little surprised that this offering is such an absolute, irredeemable mess.

 The Multifun contains three motors, one in each of the prongs (which are operated together with a single button) and one in the base (operated separately with a second button).
 The toy is about 5 inches long in total, 3.5″ being the prongs and 1.5″ the base.